uktrade/DIT-design-history/app/posts/data-hub/2022-05-09-syncing-event-data.md

 ### 1. Syncing event details
 Details about the event such as name, date and location are synced.
 This means users do not need to manually create the event in Data Hub.

-### 2. Syncing details of contact who register for Aventri events
+### 2. Syncing details of contacts who register for Aventri events
 Every person who registers for the event is synced to Data Hub.

 For those who are existing contacts in Data Hub (and can be matched using email address) the event registration is recorded against their record and their company.